Hu Xiansu: Later career

+Opposition to Lysenkoism

-In the 1950s, Soviet agronomist Trofim Lysenko's pseudo-scientific, anti-Mendelian doctrines in genetics known as Lysenkoism dominated biological science and agricultural practices in China.
-(Note: The theory has since been disproven and is now considered to be pseudoscience.)
-Mendelian doctrine and its practitioners were shunned.
-Despite this environment, Hu was openly critical of Lysenkoism, being the first major academic in China to publicly denounce it as pseudoscience.'
+In the 1950s, Soviet agronomist Trofim Lysenko's pseudoscientific, anti-Mendelian doctrines in genetics known as Lysenkoism dominated biological science and agricultural practices in China.
+Mendelian doctrine and its practitioners were heavily persecuted.
+Despite this environment, Hu was openly critical of Lysenkoism, being the first major academic in China to publicly denounce it as pseudoscience.
 After refusing to publicly apologise and rescind the statements against Lysenkoism, Hu was publicly denounced by the state, and the textbook which he wrote containing related material was banned.
-Later on Hu was not elected as an Academician to the Chinese Academy of Sciences despite his contributions to Chinese sciences, something partially attributed to his opposition to Lysenkoism.
+Later on, Hu was not elected as an Academician to the Chinese Academy of Sciences despite his contributions to Chinese sciences, something partially attributed to his opposition to Lysenkoism.

-Between 1950 and 1968, he served as a researcher at the Institute of Plant Taxonomy and the Institute of Botany, Chinese Academy of Sciences.